remi-san/remi-san.github.io/_posts/2015-10-27-CQRS-asynchronous-error-management.md

 }
 {% endhighlight %}

-Sadly, doing so, you will be doing business stuff (ie. creating an Domain Event) outside of your aggregate and emitting events from two different layers: that's something you don't really want to do, believe me.
+Sadly, doing so, you will be doing business stuff (ie. creating an Domain Event) outside of your aggregate: that's something you don't really want to do, believe me.
 Then, so long for this solution, let's forget about it and move on.

 ## The DomainErrorEvent Way